paulbuis/Programming-Languages-ScalaKatas/kata1_0.md

 As in many functional languages, the last expression in a sequence of expressions is the value of the sequence, so the return value of function is the last expression in the function body.

-Try this out on [TutorialsPoint](http://goo.gl/sYI6FS) in a Linux environment.
-(Close any HelloWorld.scala editor and double click on Kata1-0.scala in the file tree).
+Try this out on [TutorialsPoint](http://goo.gl/P2Xh6a) in a Linux environment.